gene-ressler/bridge-designer/src/app/ISSUES.md

 ## Master TODO

-- Animation
-  - Controls
 - Complete help edit
-  - @ 50%
+  - @ 60%
-- Dirty edit save behavior
 - Member details
 - Printing, 3D

 ## Issues

-- Some sample designs fail.
 - Help should be its own window.
-  - Maybe not as BD best in full screen mode anyway?
+  - Maybe not since BD best in full screen mode anyway?
   - Use router to select either help or BD.
 - Scenario numbers in Project IDs are inconsistent:
   - Project ID of sample is loading with scenario number in text.